rapidlizard/GoGames/README.md

 - `/games` to get list of games (json).

 ## Todo:
-- Refresh list of games from db everytime a GET request is made.
+- Refresh list of games from db everytime a GET request is made. **DONE**

 - Handle request for just 1 game.